k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 ### Population link context

-In certain scenarios, the connecting columns for a population may not be immediately visible—for instance, when tables include numerous columns that require scrolling to view.
-This can make exploring the schema and understanding table connections less convenient.
+In certain scenarios, the connecting columns for a population might not be immediately visible — for instance, when tables include numerous columns that require scrolling for viewing.
+This could make exploring the schema and understanding table connections less convenient.

 You can therefore hover over the population link with your mouse cursor to view a tooltip that provides detailed information about the link, including the source table and columns, the destination table and columns, and the population name.